VORPCORE/VORP_Documentation/docs/api/core.md

 ## Event Listners

-- player job and group change these events are triggered
+- when player job and group changes these events are triggered

 <Badge type="tip" text="SERVER" />